GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-mobile.rst

 MOBILE_NUMBER_PICTURES_SYNC
 ----------------------------

-Number max of pictures that will be displayed and synchronized for each object (trek, POI, etc.) in the mobile app.
+Defines the maximum number of pictures synchronized and displayed for each object (trek, POI, etc.) in the mobile app.

 .. md-tab-set::
     :name: sync-mobile-pictures-tabs